 Of course, after each session, there was the obligatory beverages and camaraderie associated with footy, and one Saturday the initial club officers was voted in over a few beers.
 Craig Jones was elected President, Jonas Stoltz VP, Paul Renouf Secretary, and Mick Daly Treasurer.
 The club was slowly becoming organized.Finally, in early October 1998, the first Aussie Football match was played in Denver.
 On a shortened oval, two teams of 12 faced off: ‘Renouf’s Rejects’ versus the ‘Presidents team’.
 Now that many of the Americans had a taste of the game, each weekend saw a few new guys arrive, some stayed, some never returned.

-The Denver Bulldogs have recognized three key Bulldogs with “Founders Awards”; those being Matt Dainauski, Paul Renouf and Rusty Waugh.
-These three bulldogs have been given lifetime memberships.
+The Denver Bulldogs have recognized three key Bulldogs with “Founders Awards”; those being Matt Dainauski, Paul Renouf, Jim Baldwin and Rusty Waugh.
+These four bulldogs have been given lifetime memberships.

 Craig Jones is considered the person who got it all going as the contact for Denver.